dina-web-nrm/mediaserver-module/README.md

 5. @delete

 ##How to add supported licenses
-Licences will be stored in a licence-table. <p>
+Licenses are stored in a separate license-table<p>
 This gives the administrator full control of what licenses are permitted in the system.<p>

 ##Maintenability , How to configure